Pandavar Bhoomi: Plot

-Tamizh understands the family's situation and decides to give up his love for Jeeva.
-But on the other hand, Jeeva decides to express her interest in marrying Tamizh.
-She meets Tamizh and conveys her love.
-But Tamizh says that he learned of her family's past and he also felt proud about Jeeva's decision to sacrifice her life for the happiness of her family.
+Arun Vijay understands the family's situation and decides to give up his love for Jeeva.
+But on the other hand, Jeeva decides to express her interest in marrying Arun Vijay.
+She meets Arun Vijay and conveys her love.
+But Arun Vijay says that he learned of her family's past and he also felt proud about Jeeva's decision to sacrifice her life for the happiness of her family.
 He apologises to Jeeva for confusing her predetermined mind in the name of love and he also requests her to marry Ranjith who is about to get released from jail soon.

 The new home is completed and Mukesh Tiwari plants a bomb in the home to destroy it and to kill everyone inside.
-Tamizh discovers Mukesh Tiwari's plans and alerts everyone.
-Also, Tamizh rushes into the house in search of the bomb and finds it after much struggle.
+Arun Vijay discovers Mukesh Tiwari's plans and alerts everyone.
+Also, Arun Vijay rushes into the house in search of the bomb and finds it after much struggle.
 He takes the bomb and throws it away before it could explode thereby saving all the family members and also the newly built home.
-The entire family thanks Tamizh for his help.
-Tamizh leaves to his home on the next day.
+The entire family thanks Arun Vijay for his help.
+Arun Vijay leaves to his home on the next day.
 After coming to know that his plan failed Vinu Chakravarthy dies out of shock.

-After a few days, Dhanasekar comes along with his brothers Chandrasekhar and Ranjith, after being released from jail to meet Tamizh and his father Vijayakumar inviting them for the house-warming ceremony as well as for Jeeva's wedding.
-On seeing the invitation card, Tamizh is surprised to see his name as the groom for Jeeva.
+After a few days, Rajkiran comes along with his brothers Chandrasekhar and Ranjith, after being released from jail to meet Arun Vijay and his father Vijayakumar inviting them for the house-warming ceremony as well as for Jeeva's wedding.
+On seeing the invitation card, Arun Vijay is surprised to see his name as the groom for Jeeva.

 A flashback is shown where Ranjith, after being released from jail, comes to meet his family.
-They share some good moments as he meets his family members after twelve years as he never allowed anyone to meet him in jail except Dhanasekar.
+They share some good moments as he meets his family members after twelve years as he never allowed anyone to meet him in jail except Rajkiran.
 Ranjith is surprised on seeing Jeeva as she exactly resembles his sister Thamarai in looks.
 Ranjith also believes that Thamarai has been reborn in the form of Jeeva and feels happy that he got back his lovable sister whom he killed out of anger.
 So he wants to ensure that Jeeva is happily married and her husband is chosen with her consent.
 Also, Ranjith says that he does not want to marry any one and instead he prefers to stay single along with all the family members.
 Realising the love of Jeeva and Thamizh, the family members then decide to have them marry.
-The movie ends with Tamizh and Jeeva uniting.
+The movie ends with Arun Vijay and Jeeva uniting.